For more information including admissions and degree requirements as well as the application process, please visit our site

-The MS in HCI is an interdisciplinary program offered collaboratively by three Schools: Interactive Computing; Literature, Media, and Communication (LMC); and Psychology.
-Students may apply to enter the program through any one of the three participating units, the choice of which usually reflects that student’s intended area of specialization and general background.
+The MS in HCI is an interdisciplinary program offered collaboratively by four Schools: Interactive Computing; Literature, Media, and Communication (LMC); Psychology, and Industrial Design.
+Students may apply to enter the program through any one of the four participating units, the choice of which usually reflects that student’s intended area of specialization and general background.
 Students with diverse and eclectic backgrounds are encouraged to apply.

-The MS HCI is a four–semester, 36 credit-hour degree.
-All students take the same core courses, a set of courses related to their chosen specialization (Computing, Digital Media, or Psychology), a broader set of electives and complete a master’s project.
-Students complete an internship in the summer after their first year of study.
-Students interact with fellow students and faculty from these three (and other) specializations, providing the broad base of knowledge and experiences that are so important to successful HCI practitioners.
+The MS HCI is a four–semester (18 months), 36 credit-hour degree.
+All students take the same core courses, a set of courses related to their chosen specialization (Computing, Digital Media, Industrial Design or Psychology), a broader set of electives and complete a master’s project.
+Students work with fellow students and faculty from these four (and other) disciplines, providing a broad base of knowledge and experience.

-Elective courses can be in a wide variety of areas, such as Industrial Design, Architecture, Music Technology, Industrial and Systems Engineering, Computer Science, Human-Robot Interaction, Human Factors, Management of Technology and Cognitive Science.
+Elective courses can be in a wide variety of areas – beyond those of the four participating Schools – such as Architecture, Music Technology, Industrial and Systems Engineering, Computer Science, Human Factors, Public Policy, Management of Technology, and Cognitive Science.
 Students can earn the Management of Technology Certificate from the College of Management.

-The program provides the practical skills and theoretical understandings needed to become leaders in the design, implementation and evaluation of the next generation of human-computer interfaces.
+Through coursework, interaction with fellow students and participating in the vibrant HCI/UX environment of Georgia Tech and Atlanta, students can develop the theoretical understandings and practical skills needed to become leaders in the design, implementation and evaluation of the next generation of computationally-mediated user experiences.
 Graduates work around the globe for national and international companies.